 Styles set by your theme or other plugins could override Cab Grid’s built-in styling and cause appearance issues.
 You may need to add custom styles to override errors.
 See Styling Cab Grid with Custom CSS and Troubleshooting CSS Styling Issues in Cab Grid.

-To determine if it is plugin incompatibility that’s causing the problem, you could disable all plugins other than Cab Grid and check that the Cab Grid price calculator is working as expected on your web site.
+To determine if there is a plugin incompatibility causing the problem, disable all plugins other than Cab Grid and check that the Cab Grid price calculator is working as expected on your web site.
+The free Health Check plugin makes it easy to disable plugins (and themes) on the fly.

 If you find a plugin that is incompatible with Cab Grid, it could well be causing problems for other plugins too. >> You should contact the developer of that plugin for further assistance and delete or deactivate it on your web site.
 We would also be grateful if you would let us know the name of the plugin so we can also investigate.